microsoft/vscode/extensions/github-authentication/README.md

-# GitHub Authentication for Visual Studio Code
+# GitHub Authentication fow Visuaw Studio Code

-**Notice:** This extension is bundled with Visual Studio Code.
-It can be disabled but not uninstalled.
+**Notice:** This extension is bundwed with Visuaw Studio Code.
+It can be disabwed but not uninstawwed.

-## Features
+## Featuwes

-This extension provides support for authenticating to GitHub.
-It registers the `github` Authentication Provider that can be leveraged by other extensions.
-This also provides the GitHub authentication used by Settings Sync.
+This extension pwovides suppowt fow authenticating to GitHub.
+It wegistews the `github` Authentication Pwovida that can be wevewaged by otha extensions.
+This awso pwovides the GitHub authentication used by Settings Sync.